flagbug/Espera/Readme.md

 ### Mp3-players & removable devices

 Espera has built-in support for adding music from MP3-players and other removable devices to the playlist.
-The music that is added to the playlist will be automatically cached on the computer, so that the devices can be removed.
+The music that is added to the playlist will be automatically cached on the computer, so that the devices can be removed without affecting the playback.

 ### Metro-Style